erizov/Professor/semester_4/lecture_15_testing_patterns/unit_testing/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Unit Testing is the best solution for all problems" ✓ **CORRECT**: Unit Testing has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Unit Testing is the best solution for all problems" ✓ **CORRECT**: Unit Testing has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Unit Testing is too complex to understand" ✓ **CORRECT**: Unit Testing can be understood by breaking it down into smaller steps